neuroinformatics-unit/movement/CONTRIBUTING.md

 locally for all subsequent uses.
 It also provides some nice utilities, like verification of sha256 hashes and decompression of archives.

-The relevant functionality is implemented in the `movement.datasets.py` module.
+The relevant functionality is implemented in the `movement.sample_data.py` module.
 The most important parts of this module are:

+1. The `METADATA` variable, which contains detailed metadata (including filename, sha256 key, and source software) for every dataset in the GIN repository.
-1. The `POSE_DATA` download manager object, which contains a list of stored files and their known hashes.
+2. The `POSE_DATA` download manager object.
-2. The `list_pose_data()` function, which returns a list of the available files in the data repository.
+3. The `list_sample_data()` function, which returns a list of the available files in the data repository.
-3. The `fetch_pose_data_path()` function, which downloads a file (if not already cached locally) and returns the local path to it.
+4. The `fetch_sample_data_path()` function, which downloads a file (if not already cached locally) and returns the local path to it.
+5. The `fetch_sample_data()` function, which downloads and returns a given dataset as an `xarray.Dataset` directly.

 By default, the downloaded files are stored in the `~/.movement/data` folder.
-This can be changed by setting the `DATA_DIR` variable in the `movement.datasets.py` module.
+This can be changed by setting the `DATA_DIR` variable in the `movement.sample_data.py` module.

 ### Adding new data
 Only core movement developers may add new files to the external data repository.